appml/neutrinote/README.md

 In a nutshell, all-in-one preservation of written thoughts, be those text, math (LaTeX), rich markdown, drawings, etc., in fully searchable plain text (universal UTF-8).

 _Philosophy_: neutriNote is designed to be ultra compact so as to operate smoothly on as many aging hardwares as possible.
-Features and dependencies are carefully vetted to minimize impacts on search performance, long note editing, etc., with enough customization [options](https://appml.github.io/nano/) for users to build their own sustainable tools within the app.
-Its versatile search mechanism built upon a simple, non-hierarchical data structure provides near instant access to any piece of text stored by the app.
+Features and dependencies are carefully vetted to minimize impacts on search performance, highly performant long note editing, etc., with enough customization [options](https://appml.github.io/nano/) for users to build their own sustainable tools within the app.
+Its versatile search mechanism built upon a simple, non-hierarchical data structure provides near instant access O(1) to any piece of text stored by the app.

 #### Community Edition
 Pretty much identical to [**Play Store Edition**](https://play.google.com/store/apps/details?id=com.appmindlab.nano) except a small set of features that make use of Google related dependencies.
 While already the case that almost every aspect of neutriNote can be [customized](https://appml.github.io/nano/), Community Edition opens up the possibility to customize and sustain at source code level.